6 Foods That Prevent Stroke: A Simple Guide to Eating Smart

 Folate steps in to manage homocysteine levels — when those get too high, things can get a little shaky inside.

-One long-term Harvard study tracked more than 100,000 adults and found something pretty eye-opening: folks who added at least one serving of leafy greens to their meals every day had about a 20% lower chance of running into serious trouble compared to those who barely touched them.
+A long-term Harvard University study followed more than 100,000 adults and revealed something striking: adding at least one serving of leafy greens each day was linked with about a 20% lower chance of serious circulation trouble compared with people who rarely included them.

 How Much Should You Eat?